 Once your company has planned to migrate Dropbox to Google Workspace, your IT team must decide on finalizing the right migration tool.
-To achieve this, you must review the data migration tool’s capabilities by conducting a detailed POC (Proof Of Concept).
+To achieve this, you must review the data migration tool’s capabilities by performing a detailed POC (Proof Of Concept) migration.

 In this post, we will guide you through the various factors in creating a customized POC checklist for your migration project.

 The first step to plan and proceed with the POC migration is to prepare a couple of demo user accounts as a pilot batch to migrate during the POC migration.
 The recommended approach is to create fresh demo user accounts that are not part of the existing sharing/ collaboration structure in Dropbox.
 This way, your team can ensure that the complexity of the sharing structure does not come into play when performing the POC migration.

 Migrating File Features

 Your POC checklist must include verifying the migration tool’s capability to transfer various file features.
 It includes transferring sharing permissions, version history, timestamps, links, external sharing, etc.